Relations among characteristic classes of manifold bundles

-We explain the construction of the ideal $I_{RW}$ and prove Observation~\ref{obs:all-oscar-relations} in section~\ref{sec:all-oscar-relations}.
-Note that, since $\deg \kappa_i$ depends on the value of $d$, the equations that took place in cohomological degree $2j$ in~\cite{oscar12-rel-revisited} now take place in degree $2dj$.
-This is surprising, as no map between subrings of $H^{2di}(\BDiff M^{2d}_g)$ for different $d$ that takes $\kappa_i$ to $\kappa_i$ can preserve the grading on the cohomology.

-\sectwo{Manifolds with a fixed disk and homological stability} The fact that the map $\taut'_d$ is injective in a range of cohomological degrees is related to the phenomenon of \defterm{homological stability}.
-While we do not use this fact directly, it is a large part of the motivation for our work.
+By contrast, the map $\taut'_d$ is known to be injective in a range of cohomological degrees $* \leq (g-4)/2$ when the fiber is $\sumspheres{d}$ and $d \neq 2$.
+This fact and the related phenomenon of \defterm{homological stability} are a large part of the motivation for our work.
+We now describe them in more detail.

-Let $\Diff(M, D^{2d}) \subset \Diff(M)$ the subgroup of those diffeomorphisms that fix pointwise a chosen disk in $M$, and let $f: \BDiff(M,D^{2d}) \to \BDiff(M)$ be the map induced on the bar constructions by the inclusion of groups.
-We define the map $\taut_{\delta, d}: \QQ[\gkappa{p} \mid p \in \tbasiss] \to H^*(\BDiff(M_g, D^{2d}); \QQ)$ as the map that makes the following diagram commute.
+Let $\Diff(M_g, D^{2d}) \subset \Diff(M_g)$ the subgroup of those diffeomorphisms that fix pointwise a chosen disk in $M_g$, and let $f\co \BDiff(M_g,D^{2d}) \to \BDiff(M_g)$ be the map induced on the bar constructions by the inclusion of groups.
+We define the map $\taut_{\delta, d}\co \QQ[\gkappa{p} \mid p \in \tbasiss] \to H^*(\BDiff(M_g, D^{2d}); \QQ)$ as the map that makes the following diagram commute.
 (The $\delta$ stands for ``fixed disk''.
 See Appendix~\ref{sec:low-pontryagins} for a comparison of the images of the various maps in the diagram.)

 The following fact, in the $d=1$ case, is a consequence of the Madsen-Weiss theorem~\cite{madsen-weiss07} and the Harer stability theorem~\cite{harer85-stability}, with the improved stability range by Boldsen~\cite{boldsen12}.
 In the case when $d>2$, the fact is a consequence of two theorems of Galatius and Randal-Williams~\cite{soren-oscar12-limit, soren-oscar12-stability}.